Virus Dynamics with Behavioral Responses: Model

 We consider a model in continuous time, indexed by $t \in [0,\infty)$, with a unit mass of individuals.
 Individuals can be susceptible, infected, or recovered.
 We denote the shares of susceptible, infected, and recovered individuals at time $t$ by $S(t), I(t)$, and $R(t)$, respectively.
 We will refer to the shares $(S(t),I(t),R(t))$ as the population disease state.

-Each individual chooses a level of activity $q(t) \geq 0$ to maximize her expected flow payoffs at time $t$.
+Each individual chooses a level of activity $q(t) \geq 0$ to maximize their expected flow payoffs at time $t$.
 The flow payoffs from activity are where $a > 0$.
 This captures economic and social value from actions that can involve meeting other people, such as going to work or school.
 The marginal value of these actions is decreasing, and absent infection individuals will choose the finite level of activity $\overline{q} = \frac{1}{2a}$.
-A susceptible individual pays instantaneous cost $C\geq 0$ if infected.
+A susceptible individual pays instantaneous cost $C\geq 0$ if infected.\footnote{We assume infection costs are constant over time.
+For an analysis of time-varying infection costs, see \cite*{carnehl2022time}.} Quadratic flow payoffs are not essential, and we extend our analysis to more general flow payoffs and forward-looking agents in Section~\ref{sec:gen}.

 We now describe the infection process.
 When levels of activity are $(q_S(t),q_I(t),q_R(t))$, an individual choosing level of activity rate $q_i(t)$ meets susceptible individuals at Poisson rate $q_i(t)q_S(t)S(t)$, infected individuals at rate $q_i(t)q_I(t)I(t)$, and recovered individuals at rate $q_i(t)q_R(t)R(t)$.\footnote{Since individuals have a unique optimal action $q_i(t)$ for each $t$, we can assume without loss of generality that individuals with the same infection status choose the same level of activity.} That is, individuals meet according to \textit{quadratic matching} \citep*{diamond1979equilibrium}.
 All meetings are independent.